-The Clearwater Mountains are Idaho’s largest mountain grouping and cover most of north-central Idaho.
-These mountains are mostly Idaho Batholith granite and covered in places with scattered deposits of older sedimentary and metamorphic rocks that have yet to erode away.
+The Clearwater Mountains are Idaho’s largest mountain group and cover most of North Central Idaho.
+These mountains are mostly Idaho Batholith granite and are covered in places with scattered deposits of older sedimentary and metamorphic rocks that have yet to erode away.

 During the Pleistocene ice age, alpine glaciers carved cirques and lake basins into the sides of higher Clearwater peaks.
 The effects of the glaciers are most readily visible in the Mallard-Larkins and Selway Crags areas of the range.
 Although the Clearwater terrain is somewhat uniform in overall appearance, topographers consider several distinct ridges within the range as subranges.
 These include the Selway Crags, the Moose Mountains, the Sheep Mountain Range, and the Little Goat Mountains.

-The Clearwater Mountains fully encompass two great designated wildernesses, the Selway Bitterroot Wilderness and the Gospel Hump Wilderness, and the northern portion of the Frank Church River of No Return Wilderness.
+The Clearwater Mountains fully encompass two great designated wildernesses: The Selway Bitterroot Wilderness and the Gospel-Hump Wilderness, and the northern portion of the Frank Church River of No Return Wilderness.
 In addition to these superb areas, the Mallard-Larkins Pioneer Area offers exceptional experiences.
 A lot of other smaller areas are wild and untouched.
-Find more information in Idaho, A Climbing Guide, on pages 59-81.
+Find more information on Pages 59-81 of Idaho, A Climbing Guide.

-Click the following links for access updates to Elk City and the Magruder Corridor.
+Click on the following links for access updates to Elk City and the Magruder Corridor:

 In 1978, Congress designated 206,053 acres east of Riggins, Idaho, and north of the Salmon River as the Gospel-Hump Wilderness.
-The terrain varies from moist and heavily forested in the north to dry and sparsely vegetated in the south.
-A high, rugged, glaciated divide of peaks like Gospel Peak separate two vegetation zones.
-Elevations vary from 1,970 feet at the Wind River pack bridge on the Salmon River to 8,940 feet at the summit of Buffalo Hump.
+The terrain varies from moist and heavily-forested in the north to dry and sparsely vegetated in the south.
+A high, rugged, glaciated divide of peaks like Gospel Peak separate the two vegetation zones.
+Elevations vary from 1,970 feet at the Wind River Pack Bridge on the Salmon River to 8,940 feet at the summit of Buffalo Hump.

 Prospectors flooded into the area after placer gold was discovered at Florence in 1861 for a short period until the deposits played out.
 A second wave of mining began in 1898 after a quartz vein was discovered at the base of Buffalo Hump.
 The discovery brought thousands of prospectors back into the area, but the rush quickly died out by 1903.
 Miners briefly returned during the Depression.
 Remnants of the mining booms are found in the wilderness including the ruins of abandoned boom towns.